peterkochlarsen/qdpeg/README.md

 ## Writing your own parsers
+First: avoid doing so, but if you have to, follow these rules of thumb:
-Do not access anything in the details namespace.
-This is subject to change.
-Other parts of the library might also change, but an attempt is made to avoid that.
+* Do not access any undocumented functionality and in particular anything in the details namespace.
+All parts of this library might change, but these areas may be changed without considering portability.
-If you write your own low-level parser, assume that Iter is a forward iterator.
+* Do not assume that you know the type of any of our types/variables.
+Lambdas in particular are likely to be replaced by regular structures.
+* Assume our iterators are forward_iterators, not random_access as is currently the case.
-If your parser is implemented as a call-operator, it should be const.
+* If your parser is implemented as a struct/class with an operator(), it should be const.
+There are use-cases for non-constant parsers, but this might cause backtracking problems.

 ## Evolution of qdpeg
 Following items are on my todo/wishlist:
  - Allowing state to be added to parsers.
 It would be nice if you could pass state to the parsers - e.g. to hold positions of text and a general symbol table.
  - Better error messages.
  - Unicode support.
  - Check performance and consider possible improvements.
+One known problem is that back-tracking might force recalculation of values.
+Caching this could result in a performance improvement.
  - Try to detect left-recursion and work around them if possible.